top of page

 Such relationships between the self-assertion of super organism systems and privileged elite groups of agents manifest in financial, corporate, government, educational, and religions systems.
 These dynamics are found in autocratic as well as democratic societies, sometimes 'justified' in reference to similar sets of cultural priorities or values.
 It appears that this is a particularly prominent effect of the hierarchical configuration of civilizations.

-There are numerous historical examples of how the inequitable effects of such network configuraiton on agents can promote 'revolutionary resistance' to the dominance of super organism systems and their associated elite agent 'operatives.'
+There are numerous historical examples of how the inequitable effects of such network configuration on agents can promote 'revolutionary resistance' to the dominance of super organism systems and their associated elite agent 'operatives.'
 Such events can be understood as agents concluding that the power of the super organism created by the subordination of their personal self-assertion to that of the larger system is no longer 'serving their interests' or values.
 It can be seen when investors collectively withdraw there support for a corporation by selling off stock, or workers go on strike against employers.

 Agent Subordination by Formalized Super Organism 'Concessions'